 Example: Personal Information Managers vs Portable Games

-Creating the Conditions for Greatness
+Conditions for Greatness

-Companies that don't create category-defining products tend to operate in different ways.
+Companies that don't create category-defining products tend to operate differently.
 They chase the sugar-high of first to market even if the resulting product sucks.
 They're often short-term thinkers and focused too much on external events and competitors, lacking confidence and trust in their own ability to identify opportunities.
 They yearn to add a differentiating feature or two but usually fail because they lack the capacities and conditions to gestate new, often risky undertakings.
 After a category-defining product emerges, they struggle to make headway against it and resort to copycat behavior and the compulsion to add more things rather than refine what they have.
 They accept product and technology compromises that the category-definer identifies as too limiting for mass market appeal.
 They chase innovation at the edges, and target smaller markets, use cases, and novelties that lack quality or target too narrow an audience.

 There's much more to be said about the conditions required for great products to emerge, but I think the most important truth of it is that these conditions are often rare and fleeting, even within companies that have a history of creating great products.
 As product creators, you need to always be on the lookout for whether the conditions are right, otherwise you're in for a long, hard, likely fruitless journey.